sawanjr/BHARATINTERN/README.md

 ## Libraries Used

-python
+-import numpy as np
-import numpy as np
+-import pandas as pd
-import pandas as pd
+-from matplotlib import pyplot as plt
-from matplotlib import pyplot as plt import seaborn as sns
+-import seaborn as sns

 # Importing the dataset
 df = pd.read_csv("winequality-red.csv")